vaultdb/alchemy/src/main/cpp/pilot/src/secret-sharing.md

 ```
 In other words, 2018 will be `01000111 11100000 00000000 00000000`, the patient ID will be `10000000 00000000 00000000 00000000` and so on.
 Note that our bools are byte-aligned - e.g., we represent `true` as `10000000`.

+Each table should have its first byte be 0 as a header.
+This denotes a row store.